kinojms/obsidian-notes/STDISCM/Deadlocks.md

 - resource types are R1, R2, ..., Rm
 - CPU cycles, memory space, I/O devices

-Issue with locking, paunahan maglock tapos wala na, ginamit na ng isa ung resources
+Issue with locking: paunahan maglock tapos wala na, ginamit na ng isa ung resources

-Deadlock Characterization Attributes <- this will show up in the exam
+## Deadlock Characterization Attributes <- this will show up in the exam
 1. Mutual exclusion
 	- only one thread at a time can use a resource
 2. Hold and wait